• Skip to primary navigation

 • Bread: Add on bread to soak up any extra sauce.
 You might consider homemade dinner rolls, or buttermilk cornbread biscuits.

-• For dessert: Serve up some bread pudding, lemon chess pie, or peach cobbler.
+• For dessert: Serve up a chocolate bread pudding.

 A bowl of crawfish etouffee over rice.

 Make ahead: Crawfish étouffée is perfect to make in advance.
-I recommend making the roux (up through step 4) and then store it in the fridge for up to three days in advance.
+I recommend making the roux, and then store it in the fridge for up to three days in advance.
 When ready to prepare, return it to the skillet and heat it up with a little extra chicken broth.
 Then continue with the recipe.
 You can also chop all the vegetables up to three days in advance and mix up the spice mix.

-Mise en place is a key step to make cooking this recipe and ensuring its success.
+Mise en place is a key step to making this recipe and ensuring its success.
 Prep all your ingredients, measure out the spices, and have everything arranged close to your cooking space.

 Be patient.
 The longer you cook the flour the darker the sauce will be which means it will have more flavor.
 You don’t want to burn the flour but the browner you can get it the less time you will spend at the stove stirring.